-In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance creating Accounting Standards Codification ("ASC") Section 606, "Revenue from Contracts with Customers".
+In May 2014, the FASB issued guidance creating Accounting Standards Codification ("ASC") Section 606, Revenue from Contracts with Customers.
 The new section will replace Section 605, "Revenue Recognition" and creates modifications to various other revenue accounting standards for specialized transactions and industries.
-The section is intended to conform revenue accounting principles with a concurrently issued International Financial Reporting Standards with previously differing treatment between United States practice and those of much of the rest of the world, as well as, to enhance disclosures related to disaggregated revenue information.
+The section is intended to conform revenue accounting principles with concurrently issued International Financial Reporting Standards ("IFRS") containing differing treatment between United States practice and those of much of the rest of the world, as well as to enhance disclosures related to disaggregated revenue information.
 The updated guidance is effective for annual reporting periods beginning after December 15, 2017, and interim periods within that reporting period.
 Early application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-The Company will further study the implications of this statement in order to evaluate the expected impact on its financial statements.
+Although the Company has not completed a full impact assessment of this guidance, we do not believe it will have a material impact on the reported net sales amounts.

-In July 2015, the FASB issued Accounting Standards Update ("ASU") 2015-11, Inventory (Topic 330) Related to Simplifying the Measurement of Inventory which applies to all inventory except inventory that is measured using last-in, first-out ("LIFO") or the retail inventory method.
+In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330) Related to Simplifying the Measurement of Inventory which applies to all inventory except inventory that is measured using last-in, first-out ("LIFO") or the retail inventory method.
 Inventory measured using first-in, first-out ("FIFO") or average cost is covered by the new amendments.
 Inventory within the scope of the new guidance should be measured at the lower of cost and net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 Subsequent measurement is unchanged for inventory measured using LIFO or the retail inventory method.
 The amendments will take effect for public business entities for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
 The new guidance should be applied prospectively, and earlier application is permitted as of the beginning of an interim or annual reporting period.
-The Company is evaluating the impact of the standard on its financial statements.
+Although the Company has not completed a full impact assessment of this guidance, we do not believe it will have a material impact on reported inventory amounts